BeaconServers/Beacon-Backend/README.md

 7. Install <a href="https://www.postman.com/">Postman</a>, an API development toolkit.
 8. Run Postman and import `Beacon.postman_collection.json` from `C:\xampp\htdocs\Beacon`
 9. Import the current MySQL database by running `C:\xampp\mysql\bin\mysql.exe  -u root -p beacon < C:\xampp\htdocs\Beacon\beacon.sql`
+10. Open `C:\xampp\apache\conf\httpd.conf` and at the very bottom of the file add a new line that that says `AccessFileName htaccess.txt`
+11. Create a new file in the `C:\xampp\apache\conf` directory called htaccess.txt, and on the very first line type `php_value session.gc_maxlifetime 31557600`
-10. Start the Apache and MySQL services from the XAMPP control panel
+12. Start the Apache and MySQL services from the XAMPP control panel
-10. That's it!
+13. That's it!
 To interact with the database, either run POST requests from Postman or send POST requests from the frontend